SublimeLinter/SublimeLinter-haml-lint/README.md

 1. If you are using `rbenv` or `rvm`, ensure that they are loaded in your shell’s correct startup file.
 See [here](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#shell-startup-files) for more information.

-**Note:** This plugin requires `haml_lint` 0.13.0 or later.
+**Note:** This plugin requires `haml-lint` 0.13.0 or later.

 ### Linter configuration
-In order for `haml_lint` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
+In order for `haml-lint` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
 Before going any further, please read and follow the steps in [“Finding a linter executable”](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through “Validating your PATH” in the documentation.

-Once you have installed and configured `haml_lint`, you can proceed to install the SublimeLinter-contrib-haml-lint plugin if it is not yet installed.
+Once you have installed and configured `haml-lint`, you can proceed to install the SublimeLinter-contrib-haml-lint plugin if it is not yet installed.

 #### Rubocop config file
 By default the plug-in is looking for `.rubocop.yml` in any of the parent directories